Counseling for Burnout

 What does counseling for burnout look like?

 Usually, we will start with a period of assessment and getting to know each other.
 Then, we’ll move to learning how to stabilize and manage your feelings of stress.
-Next, we will help you be very clear about your purpose in live and you can work through whether your current job will help you live up to that purpose.
+Next, we will help you be very clear about your purpose in life and you can work through whether your current job will help you live up to that purpose.
 The final stage to address burnout is building your resiliency and support system so that you don’t reach the same level of stress in the future.

 How long will you be in therapy?